Skip to main content

 Submissions

-The signature blocks that are required normally on a hardcopy plan are available in one of three schedules in the electronic Application to Deposit Plan at Land Title Office.
+The signature blocks are available in one of three schedules in the electronic Application to Deposit Plan at Land Title Office.
 Each signature block is accessed and created by clicking on Add Owner/Charge Signatures, Add Approver Signatures, or Add SG Signatures buttons at the bottom of the form.
 Selection from the drop-down menu in each of the signature schedules automatically populates the signature or witness field with the appropriate editable text for the schedule selected.
 For assistance in completing the form, see the Land Title Electronic Plan Application Help Guide at https://ltsa.ca/professionals/land-title-practice/e-filing-user-guides-and-publications/.

 CROSS REFERENCES AND OTHER SOURCES OF INFORMATION